Sylphony/wof_puzzle_board/README.md

 # Wheel of Fortune Puzzle Board
-Creating the *Wheel of Fortune* Puzzle Board's behavior with HTML/CSS/JS.
+Creating the *Wheel of Fortune* Puzzle Board's behavior with HTML/CSS/JS (for prototyping purposes).